in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 > If you are new to Spring Boot, we recommend watching this video - [Spring Boot in 10 Steps](https://www.youtube.com/watch?v=PSP1-2cN7vM){:target="\_blank"}

-## Step 2 - Bootstrapping React Frontend with Vue CLI
+## Step 2 - Bootstrapping Vue JS Frontend with Vue CLI

 [Vue CLI](https://github.com/vuejs/vue-cli){:target="\_blank"} is an amazing tool to bootstrap your Vue applications.